Helpful Tips to Assist a Family Caregiver

 Family members, especially ones serving in a primary caregiver role, will feel alone at times.
 But despite the challenges, it's rewarding.
-To make the caregiving tasks easier, these tips will help.
+Here are some tips to make the tasks easier.

 It's a good way to validate feelings and to find others who struggle with the role.
 Without support, family members get sick, become sad, angry and many times feel guilt and resentment.

-Find time to get the support you need.
+Find time to get the help you need.
 As a caregiver, your informal networks and peer groups become a lifeline to your strength.

-There are many organizations both nation-wide and locally that can help you find support.
-Most organize at the local level (in person) and in regions across the country, while others are found online.
+There are many organizations both nationwide, and locally that can help you find support.
+Most organize at the local level (in person) and in regions across the country while others are online.
 Health care providers head up caregiver support groups.
 Call your doctor or your health insurance provider to get referrals to groups covered under your health plan.

 One of the best ways to find support groups in your area is through the Family Caregiver Support Program in your state.
 Contact your local Area Agency on Aging (AAA) through the Eldercare Locator, 800-677-1116 toll-free.

-An online caregiver support group is found at the Caregiver Action Network.
+An online caregiver support group is online at the Caregiver Action Network.

 Caregivers have a tendency to focus energy on the person needing care and not enough on one's own health and lifestyle.
-This leads to health decline, depression, and caregiver stress.
-Here are symptoms of stress that caregivers experience:
+It leads to health decline, depression, and caregiver stress.
+Here are stress related symptoms that caregivers experience:

 - Tired most of the time